National Finals - Brain Bee

 - If the above steps fail to break the tie in question, the foundation may use additional measures including date of birth to resolve the tie.

-Phase II (Written only):
+Phase II (Lightning/Written):

 Tiebreaker Rules: